Marulan railway station

-Marulan railway station is a heritage-listed railway station located on the Main South line in New South Wales, Australia.
+Marulan railway station is a heritage-listed railway station located on the Main Southern line in New South Wales, Australia.
 It serves the town of Marulan.
 It opened on 6 August 1868.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

-Platforms & services
+Platforms and services

 Marulan has two side platforms and one dock platform.
-It is serviced by early morning and evening NSW TrainLink Southern Highlands Line services travelling between Sydney Central, Campbelltown, Moss Vale and Goulburn.
+It is serviced by early morning and evening Sydney Trains Intercity Southern Highlands Line services travelling between Sydney Central, Campbelltown, Moss Vale and Goulburn.
 A south facing dock platform was used to stable maintenance vehicles.
 It was removed when a pedestrian ramp was installed in April 2014.

 During the day it is served by one NSW TrainLink road coach service in each direction between Moss Vale and Goulburn.

 Description

 The station complex includes a type 1 brick combination station building and residence completed in 1867, with a verandah dating from 1874.
 The railway platform is faced in brick and dates from c.
 1915.
 A timber signal box situated on the platform, dating from c.
 1915 and the overbridge road at the Sydney end comprise part of the complex.
 A Goulburn works 20 ton weighbridge (c.)
 1923 is no longer extant, having been removed at an unknown date prior to September 2004.